SuryaSankar/farsite/README.md

 An implementation of Farsite DFS.
-Did as a part of my UG summer research project in IITM.
+Did as a part of my UG summer research project in IITM..
+The code is 6 years old as of now.
+Probably a lot of the Java packages used are deprecated now.

+There are two packages - dos.common and dos.farsite ( dos stands for distributed object systems )
+The dos.common package defines a standard library for creating a distributed file system.
+The dos.farsite package can be viewed as an example implementation using dos.common.

+The code was written when I had very minimal knowledge of software design.
+However I am still proud about having worked on a fairly hard problem at that age.

 How To Run
 ===========